-If you've seen my recent posts, you can tell that I've been guilty of indulging in some less healthier dishes.
+If you've seen my recent posts, you can tell that I've been guilty of indulging in some less healthy dishes.
 Watching the Food Network late at night can do that to you.
-Well I'm making a change this week and presenting meals that are easier on the waistline, specifically, my waistline.
-In an effort to lower the number on the scale, I am preparing healthy yet flavorful Moroccan chicken pita sandwiches.
-Braised chicken is tossed with olives, roasted peppers and tomatoes and stuffed in warm pita bread to make one flavorful and satisfying meal.
+Well, I'm making a change this week and presenting meals that are easier on the waistline, specifically, my waistline.
+In an effort to lower the number on the scale, I am preparing a healthy yet flavorful Moroccan chicken pita sandwich.
+Braised chicken is tossed with olives, roasted peppers, and tomatoes and stuffed in warm pita bread to make one flavorful and satisfying meal.

 - 1 large red bell pepper

 - Combine seasonings for the marinade (cayenne-olive oil) in a medium bowl.
 Add the chicken and toss to coat evenly.
 Marinate for at least two hours or overnight.

 - Heat 1 teaspoon olive oil in deep saute pan over medium-high heat.
 Add the chicken and sear on all sides.
 Remove and set aside.

 - Add the chicken stock and deglaze the pan, scraping the browned bits on the bottom of the pan.
 Add the chicken back to the pan along with ½ lemon and ¼ cup olives.
 Bring to a simmer, cover the pot, and reduce heat to medium-low.
 Continue to cook until the chicken is tender about 20-25 minutes.

 - Meanwhile, roast the bell pepper directly on the stove top until the skin has blackened.
 Transfer to a heat-safe bowl and cover.
 Let sit for 10 minutes.
 Carefully remove the skin, discarding the stem and seeds.
 Chop the pepper.